Regardless of the number of times a problem occurs, it is your duty to handle these issues promptly in the most effective way possible.

 You should ensure that your property is always in perfect condition and that all service providers carry out their duties as required and on time.
 By doing this, you will avoid some of the frequent tenant complaints.

 The first step to handling such complaints is setting up an effective resolution system.
 Your lease should clearly state the steps to be taken when a tenant raises a maintenance request or complaint.
-It should outline the expected response for different maintenance requests or complaints, and indicate how to go about an emergency.
+It should outline the expected response for different maintenance requests or complaints, and indicate how to go about handling an emergency maintenance issue.

 Ensure that you promptly respond to all requests and if possible, provide a time frame on when the issue will be resolved.
 Make sure to inform the tenant on any changes that may be made and follow up after the issue has been resolved.
 This shows that you are committed to providing your tenants with quality service.